ondrej-tucek/qr-code-svg/README.md

+This library is DEPRECATED!
+Please use our new library [QRCode](https://github.com/iodevs/qr_code).

 # QrCodeSvg

 This library generates QR code to SVG format.
 It is based on Sunboshan's [library](https://github.com/sunboshan/qrcode) and another inspiration came from beautiful Pete Corey's [article](http://www.petecorey.com/blog/2017/02/13/build-your-own-code-poster-with-elixir/).